 Green pins: Extra & Add-Ons to this route – try to squeeze these in!

 You can also open the map in a new window following this link.
-Now find detailed descriptions of some of these places below:
+Find detailed descriptions of some of these places below.

 LISBON: Starting off big!

-Walking around the downtown is a must, but more than ticking off tourist attractions off the checklist, you might want to explore the most typical neighbourhoods of Alfama and Graça.
+Walking around the downtown is a must, but more than ticking off tourist attractions off the checklist, you might want to explore the most typical neighbourhoods of Alfama, Sé and Graça.

-Their awe-inspiring viewpoints (miradouros) and the narrow steep streets crowded with the moorish castle on top – Castelo de São Jorge -are the true essence of Lisboa!
+The awe-inspiring miradouros (viewpoints) and the narrow steep streets crowded with the moorish castle on top – Castelo de São Jorge -are the true essence of Lisboa.

 Before you’re gone, don’t forget to grab a stock of pastéis de nata and start your trip south, crossing either the Vasco da Gama or the 25 de Abril bridges.